How to Get Internet in Thailand

 Contents

-Why a Local SIM Changes Everything
+Why a Local Thai SIM Card Changes Your Entire Trip

 The moment you land in Thailand you will notice that almost everything works through your phone.
 You need internet for ride hailing apps like Grab and Bolt, maps to find your hotel, translation tools to communicate, mobile payments in shops and even simple things like checking opening times of restaurants or scanning QR menus.
 A SIM card saves you time and avoids the frustration of always searching for WiFi.